awslabs/aws-cloudformation-controller-for-flux/docs/install.md

 $ flux reconcile source git aws-cloudformation-controller-for-flux
 ```

-## Deploy the CloudFormation controller
+## Deploy the CloudFormation controller using Flux

 In your Flux configuration repository, create a file named `cfn-controller.yaml`, fill in the appropriate contents,
 then commit and push the file to your Flux configuration repository.
 Validate that Flux is able to successfully